The Little Cannabis Glossary

 Cannabis edibles are foods or drinks that have been infused with cannabis extracts or concentrates and contain active ingredients like tetrahydrocannabinol (THC) and cannabidiol (CDB).

-More research is required to better understand these interactions.
+Interactions between the major cannabinoids and other molecules, including minor cannabinoids, terpenes and flavonoids.
+The entourage effect may moderate the effects of cannabis, though more research is required to better understand these interactions.
 Because a product’s effects can vary from person to person, they are very hard to measure, at least at present.

 Extracted from cannabis flowers and leaves, hash is a trichome concentrate and has a stronger concentration of cannabinoids than dried cannabis.
 Hash is sold as a compact cube or sphere of resinous paste.
 Its colour may vary but is usually on a spectrum from greenish to light brown, dark brown and black.